pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 the timeout.
 If the block of code runs before the timeout is elapsed, the thread is killed, and so it doesn't wake up.
-If it does wake up, however, it uses `Thread#raise` to raise an error in the calling thread at any point, arbritarily, which is SUPER dangerous!
+If it does wake up, however, it uses `Thread#raise` to raise an error in the calling thread at any point, arbitrarily, which is SUPER dangerous!
 There's no guarantee as to when exactly the sleeping thread will run or when the calling thread will receive the signal, so all manner of standard race problems apply.